Pistonite/celer/docs/src/route/file-structure.md

 Check the corresponding documentation page for more details.

 ## The `use` property

 The `use` property takes a file path as a string.
-You can specify the path as a relative, absolute, or github reference.
+You can specify the path as a relative, absolute, or GitHub reference.

 ### Relative Path

 Relative path should start with `.` or `..`, and is resolved relative to the (directory of the) current file.

 Examples: